ryan258/fusion-chain--node/readme.md

 - Support for both synchronous and parallel execution (parallel execution coming soon)
 - Easy-to-use API for integrating with various AI models and evaluation metrics
 - Demonstration with Ollama for local AI model interaction
-- Flexible architecture supporting various use cases from summarization to multi-agent analysis
+- Flexible architecture supporting various use cases from summarization to multi-agent analysis and creative writing

 ## Prerequisites